Shawn Christensen: Stellastarr

 Alongside Tannen, Kremer and the new addition of Michael Jurin - who took up the lead guitar position - Christensen formed the indie rock band Stellastarr, (stylized as "stellastarr*), in March 2000.
 In July, the band had their debut performance with Christensen's original compositions at Luna Lounge on Manhattan's Lower East Side.
 In May 2003, Stellastarr signed with RCA Records, allowing for them to focus on their musical careers.
 Under the RCA label, Stellastarr released an eponymous album in September 2003, featuring the standout singles "Jenny" and "My Coco".

 Stellastarr released Harmonies for the Haunted, their second album under RCA, on September 13, 2005.
 Christensen's progression as a singer was praised, with his tone being noted for having matured and become more consistent beyond his shifting between falsetto and baritone vocal registers.
 Stellastarr released their final album, Civilized, through their personal imprint label Bloated Wife Records, in July 2009.
-Christensen was complimnented for his range being able to deliver deep bellows and high falsettos.
+Christensen was complimented for his range being able to deliver deep bellows and high falsettos.
 Following the release of Civilized, Stellastarr unofficially went on hiatus.